exadel-inc/esl/src/modules/esl-event-listener/README.md

 - #### `event` key
   <u>Type:</u> `string | PropertyProvider<string>`
   <u>Description:</u> the event type for subscription.
-  Can be provided as a string or via provider function that will be called in the runtime before exact subscription.
+  Can be provided as a string or via provider function that will be called right before the subscription.

-  The event string (as literal or returned by `PropertyProvider`) can declare multiple event types separated by space symbol.
+  The event string (as a literal, or returned by `PropertyProvider`) can declare multiple event types separated by space.
-  ESL will create multiple subscriptions `ESLEventListener` object for each event separately in this case.
+  ESL will create a subscription (`ESLEventListener` object) for each event type in this case.

 - #### `target` key
   <u>Type:</u> `string | EventTarget | EventTarget[] | PropertyProvider<string | EventTarget | EventTarget[]>`
   <u>Default Value:</u> `host` object itself or `$host` key of the `host` object
-  <u>Description:</u> the key to declare exact EventTarget for subscription.
+  <u>Description:</u> the key to declare exact EventTarget for the subscription.
-  In case the `target` key is a string then it considered as a [`TraversingQuery`](../esl-traversing-query/README.md) to find a target relatively to `host | host.$host` object or absolutely in bounds of the active DOM tree.
+  In case the `target` key is a string it is considered as a [`TraversingQuery`](../esl-traversing-query/README.md).
+  The query finds a target relatively to `host | host.$host` object, or in bounds of the DOM tree if it is absolute.
-  The `target` key is also supports an exact reference(s) for `EventTargets`.
+  The `target` key also supports an exact reference for `EventTarget`(s).

-  ⚠ Any `EventTarget` or event ESL `SynteticEventTarget` (including [`ESLMediaQuery`](../esl-media-query/README.md)) can be a target for listener API.
+  ⚠ Any `EventTarget` or even ESL `SynteticEventTarget` (including [`ESLMediaQuery`](../esl-media-query/README.md)) can be a target for listener API.

   The `target` property can be declared via `PropertyProvider` as well.